You are viewing documentation for v14 alpha. This version is under active development and APIs may change.

 concurrentRoot option removed

 The concurrentRoot option has been removed from both render options and configure function.
-In v14, concurrent rendering is always enabled by default, as it is the standard rendering mode for React 19 and React Native's New Architecture.
+In v14, concurrent rendering is always enabled, since it's the standard rendering mode for React 19 and React Native's New Architecture.

 // Before (v13)